 - Data filtering: Filtering data helps you load only specific fields from various sources.

 - Data joining: For specific needs, data from various sources are joined together into one.

-- Data sorting: Data is sorted based on the requirement.
+- Data sorting: In this stage, data is sorted per requirement.

 - Data normalizing: ML and analytic algorithms require data to be normalized so that all the attributes are on the same scale.

-- Load: This is the final stage where transformed and cleaned data is fed to the warehouse.
-Usually, data is ingested as a scheduled batch operation, or it can be done regularly if the organization and its LoB (line of business) require it.
+3. Load: This is the final stage where transformed and cleaned data is fed to the warehouse.
+Usually, data is ingested as a scheduled batch operation.
+This can be also be done manually if required.

 Batch ETL vs Streaming ETL

-In the traditional ETL or Batch ETL process, softwares extract data from various sources on a scheduled basis and then transform it by applying various transformations, and finally load it into a warehouse.
+In the traditional ETL or Batch ETL process, ETL software extracts data from various sources on a scheduled basis, transforms it by applying various transformations, and finally loads it into a warehouse.

-On the other hand, the Streaming ETL process moves the real time data from one place to another.
-Streaming ETL is important for new technologies like IoT, online retailing, and banking services since it generates data in real time and at a great velocity.
+On the other hand, the Streaming ETL process moves real-time data from one place to another automatically.
+Streaming ETL is important for new technologies like IoT, online retailing, and banking services because they generate data in real-time at a great velocity.

 Data Warehouse Components

-Data warehouses are built according to the needs of an organization but are composed of various components that coordinate with each other to help data specialists make use of the data, including the following:
+Data warehouses are built, using various components, according to the needs of an organization.
+These components coordinate with each other to help data specialists make use of the data.
+They include the following:

-- External data source: These are the sources from where the raw data is fetched to feed into data warehouses.
+- External data sources: These are the sources from where the raw data is fetched to feed the data warehouse.

 - Data marts: Data marts are an optional component that is dependent on the organization’s needs.
 Warehouses collect all the data for every LoB in an organization while data marts are used to store LoB-specific data that is collected only from the warehouse.